A-Butt/BookShop-Application-/README.md

 # BookShop-Application-
 Database Systems Project using #VisualStudio and #MicrosoftSQLServerManagementStudio
+ -> reflects real world structure
+ -> supports the maintainence of data